TODDLER PROGRAM

 -

-To encourage a supportive community for parents through education and participation.
+To provide a supportive community for parents through education and participation.

 “A child in his earliest years, when he is only two or a little more, is capable of tremendous achievements simply through his unconscious power of absorption, though he is himself still immobile.
 After three, he can acquire a great number of concepts through his own efforts in exploring his surroundings.
 In this period, he lays hold of things through his own activity and assimilates them into his mind.”